The Power of Local Action

 - Create a public infrastructure for planning, civic engagement, accountability and transparency.

 - Build strong local diverse constituencies for children, which then support ongoing resource expansion for prevention and the reallocation of resources from “downstream” to “upstream” investments.

-San Francisco’s Children’s Fund, the national model for dedicated funding, is now over $100 million each year, serving over 47,000 children.
+San Francisco’s Children and Youth Fund, the national model for dedicated funding, is now over $120 million each year, serving over 47,000 children and transitional age youth.
 It has transformed the service delivery system and has led to the creation of a local Department of Children, Youth and Their Families.
 As of the election of November, 2014, the Children’s Fund will be in place for 25 more years, and it will serve youth up to age 24.
 The San Francisco Fund, as well as the years of coalition-building, parent and youth leadership development, and budget advocacy that preceded it, has been the inspiration for Funding the Next Generation.

 Why work at the local level is so important